 Any professional nurse licensee may request a legal appeal of an Arizona State Board of Nursing disciplinary action to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
-In some instances, a case is sent automatically to hearing.
-The administrative hearing is conducted by OAH before an Administrative Law Judge (ALJ).
-The hearing is not as formal as a trial, but is similar.
+In some instances, a case is sent automatically to OAH.
+The OAH hearing is conducted before an Administrative Law Judge (ALJ).
+The administrative process is not as formal as a trial, but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the judge should rule one way or the other.
 A nurse’s attorney can cross examine witnesses and testify on his or her behalf.
-After the hearing, the ALJ reviews the transcripts, evidence and makes a recommendation.
+After it is completed, the ALJ reviews the transcripts, evidence and makes a recommendation.
 However, the Board makes the decision to either accept, reject or modify the ALJ’s decision.
 If an individuals feels there has been a mistake they can request a rehearing.

-Nurses who hold a license or certification in Arizona can face disciplinary actions by the AZ Board of Nursing.
+Nurses who hold a license or certification in Arizona can face license actions by the AZ Board of Nursing for any investigatory matters.
 If the Board determines formal licensing action is necessary it will happen after the completion of an investigation.
-It’s the job of the Board to review any complaint alleging a violation of the Arizona Nurse Practice Act and Arizona law.
+It’s the job of the Board to review any complaint alleging a violation of the Arizona Nurse Practice Act (“NPA”) and Arizona law.
 Thus, at an Arizona Nursing Board Meeting the Board will vote to determine the outcome of each investigation, thus, a defense attorney may be needed.
 The Board can vote on a non-disciplinary outcome or vote to offer the nurse formal discipline.

 - CASE DISMISSAL: The Board may dismiss a case if they determine there was not a violation of the Arizona Nurse Practice Act or Arizona law.

-- LETTER OF CONCERN: A letter from the Board expressing concern that the nurse’s conduct was not ideal; however, the conduct does not necessarily violate the Nurse Practice Act.
+- LETTER OF CONCERN: A letter from the Board expressing concern that the nurse’s conduct was not ideal; however, the conduct does not necessarily violate the NPA.
+(Not uncommon for a first time DUI)

 - ADMINISTRATIVE PENALTY: The board may impose an administrative penalty of not more than one thousand dollars.